 If food allergies cause your condition, you must identify trigger foods and eliminate them from your diet.
 The top 6 food allergens include:

 You can also ease your symptoms by avoiding spicy foods, acidic foods and drinks, and raw or hard foods.
 Take smaller bites and chew your food well.
 And ask your doctor for dietary guidelines.
-You should avoid tobacco and alcohol, which increase inflammation and suppress the immune system.
-Ask your doctor for dietary guidelines.
+You should avoid tobacco and alcohol.

-Surgery to dilate the esophagus may be necessary if the esophagus has become too narrow and causes food to lodge.
+A procedure to dilate the esophagus may be necessary if the esophagus becomes too narrow and causes food to lodge.

 If your symptoms are due to medication, you may need to drink more water, take a liquid version of the medication, or try a different medication.
-You may need to refrain from lying down for 30 minutes after taking medication in pill form.
+And you may need to refrain from lying down for 30 minutes after taking medication in pill form.

 Chronic esophagitis can cause narrowing of the esophagus or tissue damage without treatment.
 Your chances of developing esophageal cancer are higher if the cells lining your esophagus have changed due to chronic acid exposure.

 You can lower your risk of future bouts of esophagitis by avoiding identified triggers.

 Your outlook depends on the cause and on your overall health.
 Most people improve with treatment.
 Healthy people often recover within three to five days, even without treatment.
 Recovery may take longer if you have a weakened immune system.